NovaOrdis/esa/README.md

 # events

-A Java library that manipulates event streams.
+A Java library and a command line tool that parses various event stream sources (logs, Java runtimes), turns them into events streams and assists with analysis or makes it easy to feed into R.

 # Documentation